 What is the EmDrive?

-See, the EmDrive is a conundrum.
+Simply put, the EmDrive is a conundrum.
 First designed in 2001 by aerospace engineer Roger Shawyer, the technology can be summed up as a propellantless propulsion system, meaning the engine doesn’t use fuel to cause a reaction.
 Removing the need for fuel makes a craft substantially lighter, and therefore easier to move (and cheaper to make, theoretically).
 In addition, the hypothetical drive is able to reach extremely high speeds — we’re talking potentially getting humans to the outer reaches of the solar system in a matter of months.

 We’re talking potentially getting humans to the outer reaches of the solar system in a matter of months.